WasmEdge/docs/docs/start/build-and-run/aot.md

 [2022-09-09 14:22:10.600] [info] compile done
 ```

-Then you can execute the output file with `wasmedge` and measure the execution time:
+You can execute the output file with `wasmedge` and measure the execution time:

 ```bash
 time wasmedge --reactor fibonacci_aot.wasm fib 30